BERT JANSCH-SANTA BARBARA HONEYMOON

 Mary and Joseph is essentially a traditional English drinking song given a futuristic makeover.
 For some reason, synths were chosen to accompany the Wurlitzer piano during the verses.
 It’s a poor choice of instruments.
 Later,when the entire band enters, the arrangement becomes crowded and shambolic .

 Things improve on the hopeful Be My Friend and the hook-laden Baby Blue, while Baby Blue features an impassioned vocal.
 Another highlight is the strolling Dance Lady Dance features a Dixieland jazz band which features one of Bert Jansch’s best vocals.
-You Are My Sunshine is reinvented and head in the direction of traditional English folk.
+You Are My Sunshine is reinvented and heads in the direction of traditional English folk.
 Lost and Gone features a soul-baring vocal from Bert Jansch.
-He then revisits Blues Run The Game which featured on debut album in 1965, but it’ drenched in reverb which spoils he song,
+He then revisits Blues Run The Game which featured on debut album in 1965, but it’s drenched in reverb which spoils he song,

 Build Another Band is another track when the choice of instrumentation is questionable to say the least.
 The addiction of steel drums detracts from what could’ve been one of Santa Barbara Honeymoon’s highlights.
 When The Teardrop Falls is quite beautiful and wistful song, which gives way to Dynamite and Buckrabbit, which are good, but not great songs.
 With a different producer, Santa Barbara Honeymoon could’ve been a fitting followup to L.A.
 Turnaround.